 Visiting a new area means exploring.
 The Lodge pioneered the Moose Safari trip as a part of our Maine vacations unique experience for guests over 25 years ago.
-By listening to our guests we have continued to offer excursions that are highly memorable.
-Our Lodge has hand selected the best guides around and in many cases they are exclusive to us; not just a Maine guide but Master Maine Guides which means they can read a guest and adapt on the tour.
-Start your day with a hearty breakfast at our Maine lodge before embarking on a day of adventure and remember that hunting guests are welcome to bring their working dogs while staying in one of our pet friendly rooms.
+By listening to our guests we have continued to offer excursions that are highly memorable with unique features only available at the Lodge.
+Our Lodge has hand selected the best guides around.
+In many cases they are exclusive to us and now through a new program, many are retired American Veterans.
+Start your day with a hearty breakfast at our Maine lodge before embarking on a day of adventure.

 The Lodge is prepared to handle all your concierge services.